Dean Andrews Jr.

 Dean Adams Andrews Jr. (October 8, 1922 – April 15, 1981) was an attorney in New Orleans, Louisiana.
 During the trial of Clay Shaw, he was questioned by New Orleans District Attorney Jim Garrison regarding his Warren Commission testimony in which he had mentioned a man named Clay Bertrand having called him shortly after the assassination of John F. Kennedy asking him to represent Lee Harvey Oswald in Dallas, Texas.
-In August, 1967 Andrews was convicted on three counts of perjury for lying to a grand jury in his previous testimony.
+In August 1967, Andrews was convicted on three counts of perjury for lying to a grand jury in his previous testimony.

+Biography

+Andrews was a lawyer for Carlos Marcello, boss of the New Orleans crime family, beginning in the early 1950s.

 Warren Commission testimony

 On November 25, 1963, Andrews informed the Federal Bureau of Investigation (FBI) that three days earlier (on the day of the assassination of President Kennedy) he received a telephone call from a Clay Bertrand who asked him whether he would be willing to represent Lee Harvey Oswald, the accused assassin.
 Andrews subsequently repeated his claim regarding the phone call in testimony before the Warren Commission in July 1964.
 Andrews described Bertrand as a "swinging cat" (what Andrews defined as a bisexual) who occasionally guaranteed fees for some of Andrews' homosexual clients.

 Two weeks after the assassination, the FBI reported that Andrews had admitted that Bertrand was a "figment of his imagination".
 The FBI report stated that Andrews had been hospitalized at the time with pneumonia and was under heavy sedation.
 However, Andrews would later deny the FBI report, claiming that he had never suggested that Bertrand might not be real.

 A Secret Service report issued in December 1963, two weeks after the assassination of President Kennedy, stated that Andrews said that Lee Harvey Oswald had visited Andrews' office on approximately three occasions in June and July 1963, seeking legal advice from Andrews concerning his citizenship status, his wife's status and his undesirable discharge from the Marine Corps.
 Andrews described his encounters with Oswald in testimony before the Warren Commission in July 1964.